-If there are a number of popular directory websites that are already in your target market then it might be worth choosing another theme for your directory website.
+If there are many popular directory websites already in your target market, it might be worth choosing another theme for your directory website.

 Using our example for “Best pizza in Chicago” using Ahrefs, we can see which websites already rank highly for the search.

-You can use Ahrefs’ rankings system to see how popular are the websites which are at the top of searches.
+You can use Ahrefs’ rankings system to see how popular the websites are at the top of searches.

 2. How to monetize your website